dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Shells/Bash.md

 		- `mv {1,3} bugs`
 			- Will move files 1 and 3 into the bugs folder
 	- Shell Parameter Expansion

+- Error Codes
+	- Running `echo $?` after a command has been run can determine whether the previous command that was run was completed successfully or not
+	- a `0` will return if the command or process had completed successfully
+	- If an error occurs, there will normally be a return of the value of `1`
+	- Sometimes there may be other numbers that can signify particular error codes (which represent an actual error that occurred, ie something specific)

 ---